-- Provision and manage volumes on Dell Storage PS Series and SC Series storage - Utilize SAN-based snapshots for protection capability - Dell Storage SC Series provides automatic data tiering based on usage - iSCSI connections are only supported with either the Dell Storage PS Series or SC Series.
-Fibre Channel connections are not supported.
+- Provision and manage volumes on Dell Storage PS Series and SC Series storage - Utilize SAN-based snapshots for protection capability

-The Dell Storage SC Series will require an additional server to be added to the cluster to support the Dell Storage Enterprise Manager.
+Additionally, the Dell Storage SC Series:

+- Provides automatic data tiering, based upon usage. - Requires an additional server to be added to the cluster to support the Dell Storage Enterprise Manager.
 These solutions may require a service motion in order to implement them.